Malachite01/deezer_to_mp3/README.md

 The progress bar at the bottom is the progress of your whole playlist download, and when a song is downloaded, its name is printed in the console.

+If you launch the script again, after updating your Deezer playlist, it will only download newly added songs.

 # Disclaimer

 This project is for personal use only, all the songs downloaded via this project are copyrighted.
 I will not be held accountable for your actions.